RobZombie3434/Flutter_Setup_Tool/README.md

-# Flutter_Setup_Tool
-🛠 Flutter &amp; Android SDK One-Line Setup Scripts Easily set up Flutter and Android development environments on macOS, Linux, and Windows with a single script.
-No Android Studio required — just the essentials to get you building fast.  🚀 Perfect for beginners, fast prototyping, and minimal environments.
 # 🛠 Flutter & Android SDK One-Line Setup Scripts

 Easily set up Flutter and Android development environments on **macOS**, **Linux**, and **Windows** with minimal hassle.
 These scripts install the necessary tools and configure your environment so you can start building Flutter apps right away — **no Android Studio required**.